-I picked this up at a wargaming flea market in Hamburg on my last visit.
+I picked this up at a wargaming flea market in Hamburg on my last visit, it was all made easy because they allowed that you borrow from them and pay back after you get paid which is always cool.
 Their the PSC models and were already assembled (which was great as it’s the part of wargaming I like least).
 This is a quick paint job and I still need to do the decals, but at least they’re ready to play in VASSAL!

 Until next time,